 It seems a bit odd that such a big event would be so cheap to see, but that’s the truth!

-To start, there’s the fact that in 2016 the World Nomad Games were free to attend.
+To start, there’s the fact that in 2016 and 2018 the World Nomad Games were free to attend.
 Yes, free!

 The only events you needed tickets for were the opening and closing ceremonies.
 Everything else was ticket-free.
 There was a free shuttle system to the major venues, and people were all too happy to treat you to all kinds of delicious (and usually free) goodies in the cultural camp.